Arkansas vs. Duke College Basketball Predictions & Picks - November 29

 - Computer Predicted Total: 152.1

-Arkansas has a 1-5-0 record against the spread so far this season compared to Duke, who is 2-3-0 ATS.
-The Razorbacks have hit the over in five games, while Blue Devils games have gone over three times.
+Arkansas' record against the spread so far this season is 1-5-0, and Duke's is 2-3-0.
+A total of five out of the Razorbacks' games this season have hit the over, and three of the Blue Devils' games have gone over.

 Sportsbook Promo Codes